-Personal injury victims experience physical pain, psychological distress, and unwarranted financial burdens that can linger for weeks, months, or even years after the incident that caused them.
-At the Morris Bart law firm, we ensure that your story does end with you suffering in silence.
+Personal injury victims experience physical pain, distress, and financial stress that can linger for weeks, months, or even years.
+At our law firm, we ensure that your story won’t end with you suffering in silence.
 You have rights, and our priority is to help you exercise those rights to the full extent of the law.

 The Elements of a Personal Injury Case

 If you suffered injuries or lost a loved one due to another person or entity’s negligent actions, you may have grounds to pursue legal action under Louisiana law, La.
 Civ.
 Code Art.
 2315.1.
 To know if you are eligible to recover damages, you need to meet the three basic requirements for a personal injury claim.

 There Was a Negligent Action

 For instance, if a business establishment failed to put up a wet floor sign to alert people of a slip and fall hazard, this would be considered a negligent action under the law.
 You expected to shop safely, and the business did not uphold their duty of care.

 If you fell at the grocery store and fractured bones as a result of the slip and fall hazard, the business establishment’s negligent actions, or failure to act, would be considered the cause of your personal injury.

 The Personal Injury Resulted in Compensatory Damages

 If your broken bones led to medical bills, lost income, and pain and suffering, those economic and non-economic losses would be considered damages, and you may qualify for compensation for those damages.

 Evidence To Prove Negligence in a Monroe Personal Injury Case